donbentley/bullworm/README.md

 </div>

 ## usage
 player travels using arrow keys to gain points.

+ #### rules
-If player travels through the boundaries they appear from the opposing end. player dies if worm collides with itself. when player dies, game resets.
-Score resets upon death.
+ ><i>If player travels through the boundaries they appear from the opposing end. player dies if worm collides with itself. when player dies, game resets. score resets upon death.</i>

 ## installation
 download contents: